smapiot/piral/docs/questions/pilet-api.md

 ## How to get shared with updates?

 The `getData` API is used to get the *current* snapshot of a shared data item.
-In order to avoid race conditions and to stay up to date we recommend a dual approach, where the `store-data` event is used for being informed about updates, while initializing the state via `getData`.
+In order to avoid race conditions and to stay up to date, we recommend a dual approach, where the `store-data` event is used for being informed about updates while initializing the state via `getData`.

 In React this could be achieved via the `useState` and `useEffect` hooks: